TiagoCavalcante/lightweight-mariadb/README.md

 # lightweigth-mariadb
-A MariaDB lightweight container with ~143MB of size
+A MariaDB lightweight Docker container with ~143MB of size

 ## how to run
 Execute the commands bellow: